bsteverink/docker-django-demo/readme.md

 ## JENKINS

+1. Create environment API keys in Rancher
+2. Make sure rancher-compose is installed on the Jenkins server (bash/rancher-compose-install.sh)
+3. Add the Jenkins Github service plugin on Github and provide the Jenkins webhook URL for sending triggers
+4. Create a Jenkins pipeline, including API credentials (credentialsId=rancher-server)
-Push to the jenkins branch to trigger build and deploy:
+5. Push to the Jenkins branch to trigger build and deploy:

-`git push`
+`$ git push`